kriszyp/msgpackr/README.md

 import { PackrStream } from 'msgpackr';
 let sendingStream = PackrStream();
 let receivingStream = UnpackrStream();
-// we just piping to our own stream, but normally you would send and
+// we are just piping to our own stream, but normally you would send and
 // receive over some type of inter-process or network connection. sendingStream.pipe(receivingStream);
 sendingStream.write(myData);